Home » What about ALL CAPS in the Subject: Field?

 Just Be Cautious with Caps

-Obviously, by the first examples, you can see how you can effectively use caps to draw attention via the Subject: field.
-This approach allows you to do so without providing a negative perception which could cause your email not to be opened.
+Obviously, from the first examples, you can see how to effectively use caps to draw attention in the Subject: field.
+This approach allows you to do so without providing a negative perception, which could cause your email not to be opened.

-Just make sure that you relay the intended level of concern and emphasis that you want to be directed at the recipient.
+Just make sure you relay the intended level of concern and emphasis you want directed at the recipient.
 You do this by being selective with your capping and choosing your words carefully.

 Get the word out...